erobwen/causality/README.md

 The options object contains further configurations for the non-recorded action.
 Namley debounce and fireImmediatley.

+The return value of the recorded action will be sent as an argument to the nonRecorded action, similar to how reaction works in MobX.

 ## invalidateOnChange

 There is a famous quote from programmer Jeff Atwood (author of blog Coding Horrors):

 *There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors.*

 Well, at least cache invalidation just got much more simple thanks to invalidateOnChange.
-While you could use a repeat to invalidate a cache, invalidateOnChange is a more basic primitive that is optimized for this specific purpose.
+While you could use a repeat to invalidate a cache, invalidateOnChange is a more basic primitive that is optimized for this specific purpose (it is used by repeat internally).
 For example, if a cache is filled up using lazy evaluation, it is convenient to just clear the cache without any direct reevaluation.

 Here is an example: